john-light/drivechain/positions.md

-# Public opinions about Drivechain
+# Public positions on Drivechain

 Documenting public positions on the various Drivechain related BIPs.